kraxmo/rest_api/README.txt

-This project creates an API web service using Flask and SQLAlchemy
+This project creates an API web service using Flask and SQLAlchemy on a Windows server

+Support Files:

 act.bat
 set path=c:\Users\jkraxberger\pyproj\pp\repox\lib;%path%